johnbiundo/dev.to-articles/blog-posts/dynamic-options-providers/dynamic-options-providers.md

 }
 ```

 What we quickly realize is that it's not optimal to hard-code those connection parameters in our Nest app.
 The conventional solution is to supply them through some sort of *Configuration Module*.
-And that's exactly what we can with nest's `@nestjs/jwt` module as shown in the example above.
+And that's exactly what we can do with nest's `@nestjs/jwt` module as shown in the example above.
 Now let's figure out how to do that in our Massive module.

 ### Coding for Async Options Providers